-,to known be the me to individual(s) described in and who executed the within and foregoing instrument, and acknowledged that he (he/she/they) signed the same as his (his/her/their) free and voluntary act and deed, for the uses and purposes therein mentioned.
+\\,to known be the me to individual(s) described in and who executed the within and foregoing instrument, and acknowledged that he (he/she/they) signed the same as his (his/her/their) free and voluntary act and deed, for the uses and purposes therein mentioned.

-IN WITNESS WHEREOF, I have hereunto set my hand and official seal this day of September, 2017. and start Strain Sennission 6
+IN WITNESS WHEREOF, I have hereunto set my hand and official seal this day of September, 2017. and show of the state of the st Sennission 6